-I liked how my last 18” Phoenix Railway aluminum passenger car turned out and decided to try a Budd style shell with fluted sides.
-This time I wanted to build a 1950's Pacific series sleeping car using a Phoenix shell.
+I liked how my previous 18” Phoenix Railway aluminum passenger car turned out and decided to try a Budd style shell with fluted sides.
+This time I was going to try to recreate a 1950's era “Pacific” series sleeping car using a Phoenix shell.
 The names of these cars were not for specific places but were meant to give a pleasant feeling about the destination or terrain that was being traveled.
 For this build I picked the name Pacific Shore.
-Here’s a 1967 photo of the real Pacific Shore. http://www.rrpicturearchives.n...ture.aspx?id=4469054 .
+Here’s a photo of the real Pacific Shore. http://www.rrpicturearchives.n...ture.aspx?id=4469054 .

-These Phoenix Railways shells seem to be a good option for getting different style 18” aluminum unpainted semi-scale shells.
-After picking up this 1990’s era Phoenix shell with fluted sides from eBay I wrote down this how-to guide to share my experience with other O-gauge forum members.
+In my option, these Phoenix Railways shells are good option for getting different style 18” aluminum unpainted semi-scale passengers cars.
+After picking up a 1990’s era Phoenix shell with fluted sides from eBay I wrote down this how-to guide to share my experience with fellow O-gauge forum members.

 Modifying and painting this Phoenix Railways aluminum shell